 - Naturally, we think first of our pets who suffer from chronic pain from osteoarthritis or intervertebral disk disease.
 These dogs and cats are perfect candidates for laser therapy, and I’ve treated quite a few of these patients myself and have been amazed at the results.

 - Almost any cause of acute or chronic pain can be treated with a therapeutic laser, from nerve injuries and degenerative myelopathy to tendon or ligament injuries and fractures (not to mention post-operative therapy after orthopedic surgery).

-Because therapeutic lasers accelerate healing, they can be used on incisions directly after surgery – even surgeries as “routine” as spays and neuters can benefit.
+- Because therapeutic lasers accelerate healing, they can be used on incisions directly after surgery – even surgeries as “routine” as spays and neuters can benefit.
 The same principle applies to other skin conditions that need to heal, such as burns, lacerations, hot spots, and even pesky lick granulomas.

-The possibilities are numerous when it comes to therapeutic lasers.
+- The possibilities are numerous when it comes to therapeutic lasers.
 I’ve heard of them used in feline stomatitis cases as well as stubborn feline cystitis cases, both of which can plague our cat friends for years.
 While there are few published veterinary studies regarding the efficacy of therapeutic lasers, anecdotal evidence abounds.

 Generally, sessions are fifteen to twenty minutes long, and the number of sessions your pet will require varies.
 A typical schedule would include twice a week sessions for a month, and then sessions could be tapered off depending on your pet’s response.
-Petplan pet insurance covers this type of therapy, so no need to worry about the cost.
+Either way, they are usually covered by a comprehensive pet insurance plan.